AleksandarHaralanov/gradle-plugin-template/README.md

    ```
    https://github.com/AleksandarHaralanov/gradle-plugin-template
    ```
+4. Rename your project to have your desired plugin name.
-4. Click `Clone` to download the project.
+5. Click `Clone` to download the project.

 </details>